caroldaniel/42sp-cursus-netpractice/README.md

 Your private network is established by a **switch** located inside the router provided to you by your ISP.
 Your router is responsible for assigning a **Private IP Address** directly to any device connected to your private network, following the previously mentioned rules regarding subnet masks and IPs.

 There are some IP addresses that are reserved for specific uses.
-Therefore, when assigning a IP Address inside of a network connected to the internet, you must pay attention to the list below below:
+Therefore, when assigning a IP Address inside of a network connected to the internet, you must pay attention to the list below:

 IP  Address Range | Reserved  |
 ----------------------|-----------|